Cervical Cancer Screening Request an Appointment

-Cervical cancer used to be one of most common causes of cancer death for American women.
-But over the last 30 years, the cervical cancer death rate has gone down by more than 50% – due mainly to the increased use of the Pap test.
+Cervical cancer was one of the most common causes of cancer death for American women; but, over the last 30 years, the cervical cancer death rate has decreased by more than 50% – due mainly to the increased use of the Pap test.
 This screening procedure can find changes in the cervix before cancer develops.
 It can also find cervical cancer early, when it’s most curable.

-- Cervical cancer screening is for women aged 21-64.
+• Cervical cancer screening is recommended for all women between 21 and 64.

 (Source: American Cancer Society)

 Funding is provided by grants from the Cancer Prevention and Research Institute of Texas (CPRIT) and Texas Health and Human Services Commission (HHSC).